Quantum Origin of Diffraction from Bright and Dark States: Glauber's framework for quantum diffraction

 The probability of detecting a photon from a single-mode field in the state $|\Psi\rangle$ is proportional to the expectation value

-which arises naturally from the energy-transfer mechanism between the field and the sensor atom.
-This interaction is described under the rotating-wave approximation by the Hamiltonian~\cite{ScullyZubairy}:
+which arises naturally from the energy-exchange mechanism between the field and the sensor atom.
+This interaction is described under the rotating-wave approximation by the Hamiltonian \cite{ScullyZubairy}

-where $\hat{\sigma}^{+}$ ($\hat{\sigma}^{-}$) is the raising (lowering) operator that induces transition between the ground state $|\mathrm{g}\rangle$ and excited state $|e\rangle$ of the sensor atom.
+where $\hat{\sigma}^{+}$ ($\hat{\sigma}^{-}$) is the raising (lowering) operator that induces transition between the ground state $|g\rangle$ and excited state $|e\rangle$ of the sensor atom.

 In contrast to the classical treatment of the single-slit diffraction via the Huygens--Fresnel principle which constructs the wavefront through superposition of the elementary spherical subwaves, we develop a quantum formulation based on Glauber's theory of optical coherence.
-Here, each point $x \in [0,b]$ corresponds to a localized mode operator $\hat{a}(x)$ satisfying $[\hat{a}(x), \hat{a}^\dagger(x')] = \delta(x-x')$, with the single-photon state at position $x$ being defined as $|1_x\rangle = \hat{a}^\dagger(x)|0\rangle$.
-These states maintain the orthogonality through $\langle 1_x | 1_{x'}\rangle = \delta(x-x')$.
-Whereas the classical approach sums field amplitudes, our quantum construction builds the optical state from coherent superpositions of localized single-photon states, thereby establishing a fundamentally particle-based description of diffraction from first principles \cite{Glauber1, Glauber2}.
+Here, each $x \in [0, b]$ corresponds to a spatial mode operator $\hat{a}(x)$ satisfying $[\hat{a}(x), \hat{a}^\dagger(x')] = \delta(x-x')$, and the single-photon state at the position $x$ is $|1_x\rangle = \hat{a}^\dagger(x)|0\rangle$.
+These states constitute a complete basis, i.e., $\langle 1_x | 1_{x'}\rangle = \delta(x-x')$ and $\int_0^b |1_x\rangle\langle 1_x| dx = \hat{I}$, with $\hat{I}$ being the identity operator.
+In quantum optics, the field operator can be expanded in a complete set of orthogonal field modes.
+Here, the coordinate $x$ serves as a continuous classical variable labeling a specific set of the spatial modes across the single slit.
+This approach follows Glauber’s theory \cite{Glauber1, Glauber2} and connects naturally to the Huygens--Fresnel picture which takes the wavefront as a collection of the coherent secondary sources.
+Each such source corresponds to an independent spatial mode, for which $\hat{a}^\dag(x)$ [$\hat{a}(x)$] creates (annihilates) a photon in the mode labeled by $x$, and $|1_x\rangle$ represents a photon occupying that mode.
+Moreover, $\{|1_x\rangle\}_{x\in[0,b]}$ is the set of basis states in this mode space and $\langle 1_{x} | 1_{x'} \rangle = \delta(x - x')$ indicates that a photon definitely in mode $x$ has zero probability to be in mode $x'$.
+Whereas the classical Huygens--Fresnel principle sums the field amplitudes, our quantum construction builds the optical state from a coherent superposition of $|1_x\rangle$, thereby establishing a fundamentally particle-based description of diffraction \cite{Glauber1, Glauber2}.